-Preceptors may be nurse practitioners, MDs, DOs, and physician associates (where approved by the state).
+Preceptors may be nurse practitioners, MDs, DOs, and physician associates (when approved by the state).
 For the PMHNP track, Licensed Clinical Social Worker, Psychologist, or Licensed Professional Counselor preceptors may also be utilized.
 In Nevada and Pennsylvania, physician associates are not allowed.
 In all cases, physician associate preceptors require prior approval.
 Please contact the clinical coordinator (clinicals@franklin.edu) for more information.

 Clinical sites will be determined by track/role specialization and minimal clinical expectations.
-Faculty are responsible for making clinical site placements and will communicate these with students prior to the start of each clinical course.
+Faculty are responsible for approving clinical site placements and will communicate with students before the start of each clinical course.